echtniels/dockerplayground/README.md

 2. Verify, save, open your domain page and click the "DNS" tab.
 You will, at the least, need:
 - an **A-record** pointing at the public IP address of your Docker host, and
 - a **CNAME-record** named "**\***" (wildcard) pointed at your main domain.
+3. Select the *"SSL/TLS"* tab and make sure **full encryption** is set.
-3. Click on your profile picture and select "My Profile".
+4. Click on your profile picture and select "My Profile".
 Select the "API Tokens" tab where you will find your *Global API key*.
 Note this down, this will be placed in the environment file as **CLOUDFLARE_API_KEY**.

 ### Docker CE and Docker-Compose
 The below assumes you are running Ubuntu 18.04 LTS.
 For other distros [DuckDuckGo your specifics](https://duckduckgo.com/?q=setup+docker+and+docker-compose&t=h_&ia=web).
 We need *Docker CE* running, *Docker-Compose* installed and your user added to the *docker* group.